 You can still get a mortgage for a self-build project, but the terms are different.
 You’ll also get the money in stages rather than as one lump sum.

 We’ve all watched Homes Under the Hammer at some point.
 That’s what auctions are about: finding a cheap house in need of a little (or a lot) of renovation for well-below market price.

 Harder-to-sell properties in need of a bit of TLC are often offered at competitive ‘reserve’ prices well below market value.
 As well as the money-saving bonus, auctions cut out the usual long drawn-out process of house buying.

-Beware thought, this option does involve a considerable amount of effort and could be a huge financial project, but if you’re willing to put the time and energy in, you really stand a chance of saving some serious cash.
+Beware though, this option does involve a considerable amount of effort and could be a huge financial project.
+If you’re willing to put the time and energy in, you really stand a chance of saving some serious cash.

 So, how do you buy a house at auction?
 See our nine-step guide to buying at auction.